OmarMahmoud94/devops-assignment/notes.md

 ### 3) Kubernetes
 here i used previously installed EKS cluster to deploy Chat application on it as pod with its service. as in "deployment.yaml" file i configure deployment to run from the image i already pushed to dockerhub with one replica. i also configured a NodePort service expose this deployment to the internet out of the cluster and later to be pointed by a load balancer.
+- you will find all yaml files in "k8s_manifests" directory

 ### 4) Resilience